 Yes, Canadian LIC specializes in finding Visitor Insurance Plans that cover pre-existing conditions tailored to each client’s unique needs.
 We understand the importance of such coverage, as it was with George’s mother, who had diabetes.
 We helped George find a plan which covered her condition, ensuring she had no gaps in her medical care while in Canada.

 In case of problems regarding Visitor Visa Insurance, Canadian LIC is always there to help.
 We stand beside our clients in the process of a claim and the possible disputes that may arise.
-When Sarah’s father had to make a claim, and it wasn’t working well with the provider, we helped bridge the gap to get things moving again so that he would be able to receive the benefits promised in
+When Sarah’s father had to make a claim, and it wasn’t working well with the provider, we helped bridge the gap to get things moving again so that he would be able to receive the benefits promised in.

 In case one has to prolong their stay beyond the originally specified period indicated in their visitor’s insurance plan, Canadian LIC will be in a position to renew it efficiently.
 For example, when Alex’s mother had her visa extended unexpectedly, we adjusted her insurance, which also provided her with an extension of coverage and protection without lapsing.